 Similarly, in June 2005 Pentecostal bishop Sergei Ryakhovsky declared that, "someone is intentionally firing up passions in order to turn Protestants into the Fifth Column, a tool of the Orange Revolution [in Ukraine half a year earlier].
 But any such provocation is doomed to failure, as we Russian Protestants are patriots of our country, we are people with particular respect for the Russian authorities and the President of Russia."
 In September 2005 Ryakhovsky was among a small number of religious leaders handpicked by President Putin to participate in the new Public Chamber.

-In rare outspoken criticism, on the other hand, Patriarch Aleksi issued an official statement expressing serious concern about government changes to the state benefit system that led to mass protests by pensioners in early 2005.
-More typically, when Bishop Diomid of Chukotka and the Kuriles recently joined priests, monks and parishioners of his diocese in criticising his own Russian Orthodox Church for endorsing democracy and certain political leaders, in addition to "silently consenting to rather than unmasking the current regime's policies against the people," Metropolitan Kirill of Smolensk and Kaliningrad quickly dismissed their open statement.
-Kirill described the criticism as an attempt to undermine the current reconciliation process with the Russian Orthodox Church Outside Russia (ROCOR) to join the Moscow Patriarchate.
+In rare outspoken criticism, on the other hand, Moscow Patriarch Aleksi issued an official statement expressing serious concern about government changes to the state benefit system that led to mass protests by pensioners in early 2005.
+More typically, when Bishop Diomid of Chukotka and the Kuriles recently joined priests, monks and parishioners of his diocese in criticising his own Russian Orthodox Church for endorsing democracy and certain political leaders, in addition to "silently consenting to rather than unmasking the current regime's policies against the people," Moscow Patriarchate Metropolitan Kirill of Smolensk and Kaliningrad quickly dismissed their open statement.
+Kirill described the criticism as an attempt to undermine negotiations with the Russian Orthodox Church Outside Russia (ROCOR) to join the Moscow Patriarchate.
 (Part of ROCOR joined the Moscow Patriarchate in May 20027, but another branch of ROCOR refused to join.)